 Where one transaction gives a consumer more than one right to cancel, firms need to give them the longest cancellation period applicable

-Firms can give consumers longer or additional rights, but these rights need to be at least as favourable to the consumer.
+Firms can give consumers longer or additional rights, but these rights need to be at

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.